facebookresearch/audioseal/README.md

 # License

 - The code in this repository is released under the MIT license as found in the [LICENSE file](LICENSE).
-- The models weights in this repository are released under the CC-BY-NC 4.0 license as found in the [LICENSE_weights file](LICENSE_weights).

 # Maintainers:
 - [Tuan Tran](https://github.com/antoine-tran)